ycpcs/cs335-spring2020/resources/index.md

 - [Burp or Burp Suite](https://portswigger.net/burp) is the gold standard of commercial web application–testing tools.
 - OWASP Zed Attack Proxy [ZAP](https://www.zaproxy.org/).
 - [w3af](http://w3af.org/) is a Web Application Attack and Audit Framework.
+- [mitmproxy](https://mitmproxy.org/) is an interactive, SSL/TLS-capable intercepting proxy with a console interface for HTTP/1, HTTP/2, and WebSockets.

 Vulnerability Exploitation
 ------------------------------------